Finding the right childcare

-If you are struggling to find appropriate childcare, we have a Childcare Finder service.
-This means that one of our support staff will look at your requirements and use their extensive knowledge of childcare provision in your area to help you find the best options for you.
+If you are struggling to find right childcare, we have a Childcare Finder Service.
+One of our support staff will look at your requirements and use their broad knowledge of childcare provision in your area to help find the best options for you.

-If you need this help please fill in the form below and we will help you with your search.
+If you need help, please use our online form and we will help you with your search.

-Finding the right type of childcare to suit you and your child is really important.
-You need to ask yourself
+Finding the right childcare to suit you and your child is really important.
+You need to ask yourself:

 ‘Welcome to Somerset’ is a resource for parents of children with English as an additional language.

 A new film clip has been produced which gives brief information about childcare options in Somerset, in English and 10 other languages.
 There is also a pack of information that early years providers can share with parents and carers whose first language is not English.

 Registered childminders are self-employed childcare professionals who work in their own homes caring for other people’s children.
 They care for small numbers of children in their home-setting and are more frequently able to take advantage of real-life learning experiences like outings to the park and library.
 Just like other forms of registered childcare, childminders are regulated and inspected by Ofsted.

 Day nurseries look after and educate children from 3 months to 5 years and tend to open from 8am to 6pm, but some are open even longer hours.
 Most are open from Monday to Friday, but a few now open on Saturdays to help support parents’ different working patterns.
 Day nurseries operate all year round, usually with the exception of bank holidays.
 Most offer the free early education places that are available to all three and four year-olds and eligible two year-olds.